CamDavidsonPilon/lifelines/docs/Examples.rst

 From these results, Aalen's Additive model with a penalizer of 10 is best model of predicting future survival times.

+*lifelines* also has wrappers to use scikit-learn's cross validation and grid search tools.
+See `how to use lifelines with scikit learn <https://lifelines.readthedocs.io/en/latest/Compatibility%20with%20scikit-learn.html>`_.

 Selecting a parametric model using QQ plots
 ###############################################